 The Horton Farm

 Thomas Franklin Waters wrote that The “New Road,” so called, was laid out through the Joseph Horton farm in Candlewood to the Hamilton road in 1847.
-The Horton farm included a second section of the original Argilla Farm established by John Winthrop Jr and Lieutenant Governor Samuel Symonds.
-“The present Horton farm was granted apparently to John Andrews, who sold to William Fellows in 1659, and it was ownedd by his heirs, and by Kinsmans and Boardmans, until purchased by Joseph Horton in 1846….It is a family remembrance that Joseph Horton made forty-five round trips with hay to Boston in a single year, bringing back groceries and supplies of every kind for the Ipswich shop keepers.”
+The Horton farm included a section of the original Argilla Farm established by John Winthrop Jr and Lieutenant Governor Samuel Symonds.
+“The present Horton farm was granted apparently to John Andrews, who sold to William Fellows in 1659, and it was owned by his heirs, and by Kinsmans and Boardmans, until purchased by Joseph Horton in 1846….It is a family remembrance that Joseph Horton made forty-five round trips with hay to Boston in a single year, bringing back groceries and supplies of every kind for the Ipswich shop keepers.”

 “Mr. Joseph Increase Horton, a native of the Town, had taught the Linebrook school during the school year, beginning in October, 1876.
 In March, 1877, he was elected Principal of the Grammar School, and continued to hold the position until June, 1808, when ill health obliged him to resign.
 In the fall of 1916, he was elected Superintendent of Schools.”